-This Student Code of Conduct provides a clear explanation of what we expect from students and how we will support them to meet those expectations.
+I thank the students, teachers, parents and other members of the community for their work in bringing this Junction Park State School Student Code of Conduct together.
+Your interest and views shared through the process of developing this document have been invaluable.
+It provides a clear explanation of what we expect from students and how we will support them to meet those expectations.